Wilkes University welcomes transfer students from other accredited colleges and universities for both the fall and spring semesters.

 Degree Completion and Graduation Requirements for Transfer Students

-Transfer students from two-year institutions must complete a minimum of 60 credits at a baccalaureate degree granting institution.
+Transfer students from two-year institutions must complete a minimum of 60 credits at an accredited degree granting institution.

 To graduate, all transfer students must complete a minimum of 30 credits (exclusive of advanced placement credit awarded by Wilkes) and a minimum of 50% of their major field (and any minor field) credits at Wilkes University.

-Students who hold a baccalaureate degree from Wilkes University or another regionally accredited institution and who seek a second baccalaureate degree will be considered exempt from the Wilkes General Education Curriculum for the purposes of seeking a second bachelor’s degree.
+Students who hold a baccalaureate degree from Wilkes University or another regionally accredited institution and who seek a second baccalaureate degree will be considered exempt from the Wilkes General Education Curriculum for the purposes of seeking a second bachelor’s degree or Doctor of Pharmacy degree.

 Transfer students should consult the "Graduation Requirements" section of this bulletin for an explanation of institution-wide requirements for graduation.